ieeeismar/ieeeismarwebsite/2025/program/Future-Faculty-Forum.md

 F3 has been a part of each IEEE ISMAR and IEEE VR conference since ISMAR 2023.
 We will continue to convene at future ISMAR and VR conferences and are looking for ways to expand beyond conference happenings.

-The ISMAR 2025 F3 meeting will take place for a full day on **Wednesday, October 8.**
+The ISMAR 2025 F3 meeting will take place from **2:00 PM - 5:30 PM on Wednesday, October 8**

 **RSVP now and share what topics you\'d like to see covered!<br>
 [https://forms.gle/SNZFXudLNgJRsAjo9](https://forms.gle/SNZFXudLNgJRsAjo9)**